 Gianluca Arbezzano | @GianArb

-Arbezzano is an SRE at InfluxDB and describes himself as a Docker Captain and CNCF Ambassador.
-Arbezzano’s active Twitter account typically focuses on containerization, monitoring and database issues.
+Gianluca is a Principal Engineer @EquinixMetal and describes himself as a Docker Captain and CNCF Ambassador.
+Arbezzano’s active Twitter account typically focuses on containerization, monitoring, and database issues.

 George Beech | @GABeech

 George leads the IT Automation team at Take-Two Games and is a speaker at LISA, VelocityNYC, local user groups, and LOPSA-EAST.
 He is also a frequent blogger focusing on the high-volume web infrastructure.
 Following George promises a Twitter feed that frequently offers strong opinions on SRE and tech-related trends.